S1mplector/Simjot/README.md

 3. Use the "Inspire Me" button for creative prompts
 4. Track stanza count in real-time

-#### **Mind Maps**
-1. Access the mind map feature from the main menu
-2. Create nodes by clicking "Add Bubble"
-3. Drag nodes to position them
-4. Right-click to create relationships between nodes
-5. Customize colors and edit node text

 #### **Digital Drawing**
 1. Open the drawing panel for full creative control
 2. Choose from 7 brush types: Pencil, Lineart, Calligraphy, Highlighter, Watercolor, Rainbow, Eraser